citizenfx/natives/SYSTEM/Vdist2.md

 float VDIST2(float x1, float y1, float z1, float x2, float y2, float z2);
 ```

 Calculates distance between vectors but does not perform Sqrt operations.
-Its way faster than [`VDIST`](#_0x2A488C176D52CCA5) But it's not faster than direct mathematical calculations.
+Its way faster than [`VDIST`](#_0x2A488C176D52CCA5), but it's not faster than direct mathematical calculations.

 ```
 NativeDB Introduced: v323